 - Maintain low constant heat when weather is cold or wet.
 It is better for your property to keep continuous balanced heating as opposed to short blasts of heat.

 - Insulate hot and cold surfaces such as water pipes

-Apartment buildings are often prone to developing mould due to their concrete design and construction.
+Apartment buildings in particular are often prone to developing mould due to their concrete design and construction.
 The concrete structure often dissipates temperature, reducing the dew point and encouraging condensation to develop.
-Often occupants will find condensation developing on apartment windows, which is a strong indication that ventilation is required because the dwelling is at risk of developing mould.
+Often occupants will find condensation developing on the windows of the property, be it in your house or apartment windows, and this is a a strong indication that ventilation is required because the dwelling is at risk of developing mould.
+Condensation will also present as damp walls or mould, or streaks of wet lines.
+Bedrooms create a build up of natural moisture overnight as we breathe in the room and so in the mornings windows can show signs of condensation, you need to open the curtains, or pull back the blinds and open the window to allow the moisture build up from the night to dry out.
 We recommend ventilating daily by opening windows and internal doors, to create a draft, to allow air to flow and in turn allow excess moisture to egress.